1. Output information

 As such, the household projections should be used as a starting point and supplemented with other information for planning purposes.

-- changes in marital status, income, economic activity or any other demographic factors or international factors that may affect the UK population – for example, the coronavirus pandemic or the UK’s exit from the EU in 2020
+changes in marital status, income, economic activity or any other demographic factors or international factors that may affect the UK population.

 Output quality

-For users to gain an understanding of the level of accuracy and coherence of the household projections, the latest accuracy paper compares current and past household projections with household estimates and other sources.
+For users to gain an understanding of the level of accuracy and coherence of the household projections, the accuracy paper, published in 2018, compares past household projections with household estimates and other sources.

-Variant household projections have been produced, based on the SNPP variants published on 24 March 2020.
-There are five variants in total: four show alternative assumptions of migration and one is a continuous projection of the household representative rates (HRRs), which were held constant from 2022 onwards in the principal projection.
+Variant household projections have been produced, based on the SNPP variants published on 24 June 2025.
+There are six variants in total: four show alternative assumptions of migration, one is a five-year migration variant which aligns with the principal population projection in the 2022-based national population projections (NPPs).
+The final variant is a continuous projection of the household representative rates (HRRs), which were held constant from 2031 onwards in the principal projection.

 Coherence and comparability